anonymous-2026-ai/CitationIntentClassification/README.md

 # Requirements
 To run our system, you only need to install some very basic libraries such as: pytorch, transformers = 4.32.1.

-Besides, to run the clustering algorithm, you need to install the 2 additional libraries for k-means and GMM such as:
+Besides, to run the clustering algorithm, you need to install 2 additional libraries for k-means and GMM:

 1) k-means: